-Geographic coverage Theme Action No. Action Aim 2023/24 Aim 2024/25 Proposed approach to prioritisation Approximate delivery dates or target rate of delivery Joint action with another Action Plan City centre, town centre and other shopping street improvements Making streets useable for everyone W5 Undertake dedicated programme of guardrail removal Prepare and cost programme Commence programme implementation Streets identified in the circulation plan as having high 'place' function - see circulation plan in 8 th December Transport and Environment Committee Report All appropriate guardrail removed by 2026.
-Pole and signage TBC for final plan N Citywide Making streets useable for everyone W6 Continue enforcement of A-board ban introduced in 2017 - - NA Ongoing N Citywide Making streets useable for everyone W7 Install rest spots/benches to help less able people to walk Produce a prioritised plan Commence implementation Geographic focus e.g., along bus stops and in town and city centre At least 50 per year from 2024. ССТ Citywide Improving the connectivity of our streets and neighbourhoods W8 Improve pedestrian crossing opportunities by replacing two-stage crossings with single stage OR if not possible, ensuring adequate space in the central island As and when additional junction works are taking place, this will be part of the design process - - - N Citywide Improving the connectivity of our streets and neighbourhoods W9 Identify suitable locations for and install new pedestrian crossing facilities Update criteria for determining if a pedestrian crossing is appropriate TBC before adoption of final plan TBC following update of criteria TBC before adoption of final plan RSAP Citywide Improving the connectivity of our streets and neighbourhoods W10 Implement signal phasing to give longer crossing opportunities for pedestrians e.g. key routes to schools where occasional high volumes of pedestrians would benefit from a longer and/or more frequent green pedestrian signal period Identify suitable locations.
-Trial in one location and if successful, extend to more locations If trial successful, extend to more locations, seeking required funding to implement necessary equipment upgrades to facilitate these changes Junctions or crossings with highest concentrations of children/ busiest roads Trial by 2024, extension by 2030 N
+Geographic coverage Theme Action No. Action Aim 2023/24 Aim 2024/25 Proposed approach to prioritisation Approximate delivery dates or target rate of delivery Joint action with another Action Plan b) Level pavements, replacing pavement wide cross-fall with ramps where driveways need to cross the footway W3b.
+Review standard approach to footway reconstruction to ensure it includes this approach W3b.
+Report on a possible prioritised approach to levelling pavements centres) and high SIMD areas City centre, town centre and other shopping street improvements Making streets useable for everyone W4 Undertake dedicated programme of footway clutter rationalisation, focusing on pole and signage rationalisation Prepare and cost programme Commence programme implementation All town centres Dalry and Portobello high sts by 2026 All town centres and shopping sts by 2030 20 min -as part of town centre schemes City centre, town centre and other shopping street improvements Making streets useable for everyone W5 Undertake dedicated programme of guardrail removal Prepare and cost programme Commence programme implementation Streets identified in the circulation plan as having high 'place' function - see circulation plan in 8th December Transport and Environment Committee Report All appropriate guardrail removed by 2026.
+Pole and signage TBC for final plan No Citywide Making streets useable for everyone W6 Continue enforcement of A- board ban introduced in 2017 Ongoing action Ongoing action N/A Ongoing No Citywide Making streets useable for everyone W7 Install rest spots/benches to help less able people to walk Produce a prioritised plan Commence implementation Geographic focus e.g., along bus stops and in town and city centre At least 50 per year from 2024.
+City Centre Transformation

+Geographic coverage Theme Action No. Action Aim 2023/24 Aim 2024/25 Proposed approach to prioritisation Approximate delivery dates or target rate of delivery Joint action with another Action Plan Citywide Improving the connectivity of our streets and neighbourhoods W8 Improve pedestrian crossing opportunities by replacing two-stage crossings with single stage OR if not possible, ensuring adequate space in the central island As and when additional junction works are taking place, this will be part of the design process N/A N/A N/A No Citywide Improving the connectivity of our streets and neighbourhoods W9 Identify suitable locations for and install new pedestrian crossing facilities Update criteria for determining if a pedestrian crossing is appropriate TBC before adoption of final plan TBC following update of criteria TBC before adoption of final plan Road Safety Action Plan Citywide Improving the connectivity of our streets and neighbourhoods W10 Implement signal phasing to give longer crossing opportunities for pedestrians e.g. key routes to schools where occasional high volumes of pedestrians would benefit from a longer and/or more frequent green pedestrian signal period Identify suitable locations.
+Trial in one location and if successful, extend to more locations If trial successful, extend to more locations, seeking required funding to implement necessary equipment upgrades to facilitate these changes Junctions or crossings with highest concentrations of children/ busiest roads Trial by 2024, extension by 2030 No Citywide Improving the connectivity of our streets and neighbourhoods W11 Improve pedestrian crossing opportunities by increasing number of green man call opportunities in a signal cycle Produce proposed approach Review of all existing junctions Highest footfall, impact on public transport and technical feasibility Target to be confirmed once have identified feasible locations No Citywide Improving the connectivity of our streets and neighbourhoods W12 Maintain the number/proportion of standalone signalled crossings that give a pedestrian green on demand Embed this approach within the 'Circulation Plan.
+N/A N/A N/A No